Argorant

 Choose Argorant when you want the data layer without the full sales engagement layer.
 That is especially relevant for agencies, founders, GTM engineers, RevOps teams, and AI SDR builders who want verified contacts and programmatic access more than another place to manage sequences.

-Argorant's public pages and free tools are meant to show aggregate coverage without exposing real people publicly.
-Real contact reveal, export, and automation belong behind login, quotas, and account controls.
+Argorant's public pages and free tools are meant to show aggregate coverage without exposing real people publicly. real contact details, export, and automation belong behind login, plan limits, and account controls.

 Apollo may be the better choice if the team wants a single day-to-day workspace for prospecting, email sequences, dialer usage, enrichment, and CRM handoff.
 If the team would otherwise need to assemble several tools, Apollo's all-in-one approach can be operationally simpler.